Our Community

 PROGRAM ELEMENTS

-The Naval Aerospace and Operational Physiology Program (NAOPP) consists of five major elements, each providing key support to the operational readiness of the Fleet.
+The Naval Aerospace and Operational Physiology Program (NAOPP) consists of five inter-department elements necessary to meet fleet requirements:

 Naval Aviation Survival Training Program (NASTP)